AVM-27/Basic-C-Programs-for-All/README.md

 # Beginner C Programs — Fully Corrected & Explained

-This repo contains 92 foundational C programs, carefully corrected, renamed, and commented for first-time learners.
+This repo contains many foundational C programs, carefully corrected, renamed, and commented for first-time learners.

 Built to help students understand not just *what* the code does — but *how* and *why* it works.